 Converse.
 It took me a long time to come around to the Converse family.
 I only bought my first pair earlier this year and already I’ve worn them all over Germany, Italy, the UK, the US, and Mexico.
 I have walked for hours in these shoes.
 I clocked over 60 miles in 7 days in these shoes and there wasn’t a single blister, bunyon or bruised toe.
 I seriously think they are some of the best style-meets-comfort shoes out there.

 A Good Bag

 This is totally your preference.
 I don’t tend to have a bag that I use for travel.
 I like to bring one of my favorite purses, because why not?
-My requirements for a good bag for my trip is that it fits my camera, my phone, a small wallet, a light sweater (if you have a non-bag toting partner like I do, you’ll want it to fit two of those).
+My requirements for a good bag for my trip is that it fits my camera, my phone, a small wallet, a water bottle, a light sweater (if you have a non-bag-toting partner like I do, you’ll want it to fit two of those).

 I also make sure that it’s a neutral color like brown, black, navy, or grey so that it will match everything that I packed.
 I made the mistake once of bringing a fuschia purse (what, you don’t own a hot pink handbag?) and it clashed with so many of the outfits that I’d packed.

 If you like backpacks or want to buy a new purse specifically for your next trip, these travel bags are my favorites.
 They are big enough to be a good day bag, but still stylish enough to not feel like you’re headed back to school.

 A little something that I’ve learned over the years is to carry a reusable bag that folds up into a tiny little thing that I can take out on days where we do a little bit of shopping.
 It fits easily in my purse and if my bag starts to get too heavy from waters or snacks or all of the clothes that I’ve purchased on my travels, then I just take that out and use it until I get back to my hotel room.
 These are good ones that you can order from Amazon that I’ve used in the past.